-Nowadays, Grand Canyon backcountry rangers use Hyperlite backpacks as standard-issue gear.
+Since then, even the Canyon’s rangers use Hyperlite backpacks as government standard-issue gear.

-The Hyperlite Southwest 3400 is one of the best all-round, mid-volume backpacks available in 2021.
-As of now it’s the only pack I’m using for backpacking.
+The Hyperlite Southwest 3400 is one of the best all-round, mid-volume backpacks available in 2023.
+It’s the only pack I’m using for backpacking.
 I like its best-in-class light weight (2 pounds) and durable waterproof fabric, negating the need for a rain cover.

-If you’re heading into more of a wet climate, you may prefer the Hyperlite Windrider or Junction.
-These packs are basically the same as the Southwest, but provide exterior mesh pockets for drying your gear throughout the day (delicious wet socks).
+If you’re heading into a wet climate, you may prefer the Hyperlite Windrider or Junction.
+These packs are basically the same as the Southwest, but provide exterior mesh pockets for drying your gear throughout the day (like those delicious wet socks).

 Specs and Dimensions

-Some stats are pulled from the Hyperlite Mountain Gear website, others are personally measured.
+Some stats were pulled from the Hyperlite Mountain Gear website.